avrrodriguez/chess-your-opening/README.md

 - It is a RESTful API with MVC architecture built with Ruby on Rails.
 - It has User authentication using JSON web tokens.
 - It can store information about openings, studies, resources for openings, and common positions of openings.
+- Uses Factory Bot, Faker, and RSPEC for testing the code.

 ## Installation